 Another significant consideration every aspiring student takes into account is internship opportunities on offer.
 While some universities may require students to have completed at least two semesters before applying for internships, those who are pursuing a program that requires immediate participation in CPT can apply for off-campus summer internships.
 Financial aid opportunities – assistantships and on-campus jobs – is another point of contention for students when deciding which intake they should opt for.
 While the Fall intake offers more assistantship and part-time job positions (owing to a higher acceptance rate), the less competition seen in the Spring intake evens out the imbalance.
 Rest assured, there are plenty of opportunities available for Spring students as well.
 If they cant intern in the first summer, they can pick up RA/TA roles and work with professors on projects or sign up for summer courses and then do internship in the next summer.

-Once the applications have been submitted, and the acceptance letters received, the next consideration in line is the Visa.
+Once the applications have been submitted, and the acceptance letters received, the next consideration in line is the Visa for higher education abroad.
 This topic has also fallen prey to false conjecture – that those applying for the Spring intake are less likely to receive Visas.
 Irrespective of the semester one joins in, the granting of Visas depends, as it always has, on the basis of one’s qualification and eligibility.
 Contrary to popular belief, the intake has no bearing on the obtainment of the Visa.

-Lastly, Spring intakes may not be the best choice for students who are seeking transfer to another career / course.
+Lastly, spring intakes may not be the best choice for study abroad students who are seeking transfer to another career / course.
 A lot of universities offer prerequisite courses only in the Fall intake.
 Or if the course of a 1-year duration, then Spring intake limits the number of options you may have.

-There are several attributes – available universities, coursework, internship and assistantship opportunities, and visas, among others – that come into play when choosing the intake.
+There are several attributes – available universities, coursework, internship and assistantship opportunities, and visas, among others – that come into play when choosing the intake for abroad education.
 While the decision should rest on these factors, we can safely say that the Spring intake isn’t as scary of an option as the popular belief may have you believe.
 We recommend that you keep all the considerations in mind and choose wisely.
 It is, after all, a question of your future.

 For more abroad career guidance visit Collegepond.